mohangk/google-task-todoist-sync/README.md

 After deployment, you still need to:
 1. Enable the Tasks API in the Apps Script project
-2. Add your Todoist API token to `Code.gs`
+2. Add your Todoist API token using the `setMyToken` function described above
 3. Run `createTimeTrigger` once to set up the automatic sync

 ### Useful clasp commands